GOVERNANCE WITH CLEAR RULES

 Responsible international trade

 Another key compliance topic for us is observance of international trade law, also known as trade compliance.
 Customs and export control laws govern which products, services and technical data we are permitted to sell or provide and to where, to whom and for what purpose.
 This regulatory framework is binding for all the company’s divisions, affiliates and employees worldwide.
-The need to comply with the applicable regulations is also specified in the MTU Code of Conduct. → Export control law is outlined in the non-financial statement in the 2020 Annual Report (p.
-105)
+The need to comply with the applicable regulations is also specified in the MTU Code of Conduct. → Statutory export control regulations are outlined in the non-financial statement in the 2022 Annual Report (p.
+112ff)

 MTU has its own organizational unit dedicated to ensuring effective trade compliance: the international trade compliance department provides the internal framework for implementing uniform process standards throughout the company.
 These include a review of existing approval requirements, e.g. before shipping documents, software or components, as well as controls relating to bidding procedures vis-à-vis sensitive countries.
 The international trade compliance department has cross-divisional authority to issue certain directions, which extends to the right to stop deliveries.
-In addition, the department’s head reports directly to the Chief Operating Officer in the latter’s capacity as the person in charge of exports at MTU Aero Engines AG.
+In addition, the department’s head reports directly to the person in charge of exports at MTU (Executive Board).

 We have established a management system for data protection and expect all employees to comply with its regulations, a requirement that is also set out in the Code of Conduct.
 The Group’s data protection guidelines ensure a uniform level with a standard that applies worldwide.
-We have appointed data protection officers or coordinators in all of our Group companies, who are instructed in all relevant regulations.
+We have appointed data protection officers or coordinators in all our Group companies, and they are instructed in all relevant regulations.
 The aim is to achieve uniform data protection and data security standards for the handling of personal data throughout the Group that meet the requirements both of the EU General Data Protection Regulation (GDPR) and of the national legislation applicable at each site, such as the German Federal Data Protection Act (BDSG).
 The Executive Board is briefed on data protection once a month.
 Regular audits and checks are carried out on workflows that process personal information, especially in the course of processing orders.